Kipp-ie/DiscordBot-Minecraft/README.md

 ## Running on your own server.

 Just install the plugin!
-Use config.yml to put in a token and enable/disable features.
+Use config.yml to put in a token and enable/disable features

 ## Disclaimers
 Not every feature is "bug-free" like the player counting is not 100% working.